liruqi/RUQPagingScrollView/README.md

-A dynamic paging scroll view for stream content.
+A paging scroll view for dynamic datasource.

 Similiar to `UIPageViewController`, but this is based on `UIScrollView`, switching views not view controllers.